codacy/docs/docs/repositories-configure/code-patterns.md

     ![Using a configuration file](images/code-patterns-config-file.png)

+The table below lists the supported configuration file names for each tool.

+!!! note
-The known file names for the tools that support configuration files are the following:
+    The following tools don't support configuration files:

+    -   Checkov
+    -   Codacy ScalaMeta Pro

 <table>
   <thead>